Phoebe Stubblefield: Awards and honors

 Stubblefield has received the Williams R. Maples Scholarship from the University of Florida in 1999, a Ford Foundation Dissertation Fellowship in 2001, the Goggin Fellowship from the Department of Anthropology University of Florida in 2002, and the Ellis R. Kerley Foundation Award from the American Academy of Forensic Sciences in 2003.
+In 2023 Stubblefield was awarded Fellow of the American Association for the Advancement of Science.